 If you want to keep things simple you could try making your own using www.canva.com and their e-book template (top tip: use a bought/royalty-free image and text only or simply purchase one of Canva’s book covers and make it into your own).
 If you know a graphic designer, ask them for help or hire a book cover designer online (be warned, however, costs vary significantly so do your research).

 A blurb is the writing which appears on the back cover of a paperback and once you’ve created this you can tweak it to use as your Amazon description too.
 It needs to be pithy and punchy, simple to read, and don’t give too much away (hooks are a great way to make people buy).

 Research into keywords & categories & pricing

 If you want your book to stand out (and not get swamped by the competition) invest time in researching the best keywords, categories and pricing bracket for your book.
 Which categories are the best-selling books in your niche sat in?
 What keywords do they use?
 How much are they selling their books for?
 Research time is time well spent if you want any kind of longevity (and sales).

 An ISBN is an internationally-recognised number used by booksellers, libraries, publishers, internet retailers and other supply chain organisations for ordering, listing, sales records and stock control purposes.
 It identifies the owner/author as well as the book title, edition and format.
 Amazon KDP and CreateSpace will assign you a free ISBN number if you use their platforms to publish.
 If you use other print-on-demand companies, you will need to purchase your own ISBN number.

-Create and set up Your Amazon KDP/CreateSpace/other accounts
+Create and set up Your Amazon KDP/other self-publishing accounts

 As well as everything book-related you’ll also need your bank details, and tax information (UTR number if you’re in the UK) to hand during the set-up process.